 But an interesting insight is that the researchers found parents were using consistently less of the child’s prescription creams than recommended.

 The science indicates that water softeners do not provide any additional benefits over and above the standard treatments for children with moderate to severe eczema.

-So why are children in hard water areas 54% more likely to suffer from eczema?
-The most likely explanation is that hard water reduces the amount that detergents or toiletries foam meaning that people in hard water areas need to use more of them.
-Both detergents and many ingredients commonly used in toiletries are known to aggravate eczema, especially if used in large amounts.
-So is it actually the increased use of toiletries in hard water areas that aggravate eczema and not the hard water itself?
+Another contributing factor as to why children in hard water areas are 54 per cent more likely to suffer from eczema may be because people with hard water are advised to use more detergent.
+This is because hard water reduces the amount that detergents or toiletries foam.
+Detergents and many ingredients commonly used in toiletries are known to aggravate eczema, especially if used in large quantities.
+So, is it actually the increased use of toiletries in hard water areas that aggravate eczema and not the hard water itself?
 See our articles on eczema friendly laundry and bath-times for tips on how to identify detergent allergies and keep clean without the itch.

 What did we decide?

 We have decided against fitting a water softener to keep the family’s eczema under control – largely on the basis of the science above.
-There is a good argument that water softeners reduce the number of detergents and soap that you need to use, which is good for the environment as well as your bank balance – but this is not eczema based argument and personally I would rather identify and avoid our eczema triggers rather than not know about them.
-If we do ever have a water softener fitted it will because I would love to not have descale the kettle, shower-heads, taps (and the list goes on!) on such a regular basis.
+There is a good argument that water softeners reduce the number of detergents and soap that you need to use, which is good for the environment as well as your bank balance – but this is not eczema-based argument and personally I would rather identify and avoid our eczema triggers rather than not know about them.
+If we do ever have a water softener fitted, it will be because I would love to not have descale the kettle, showerheads, taps (and the list goes on!) on such a regular basis.